artcom/artcom.github.io/_posts/2017-06-23-control-robots-via-hololens.md

 excerpt_separator: <!--end-of-excerpt-->
 ---

-The near future creates a need of a more natural interaction with robots.
-Interacting with gestures and voice commands is a difficult topic in the industry in general.
-So we tried to tackle this issue in the our holodeck.
+Our near future creates a need for more natural interactions with robots, such as gestures and voice commands which are still difficult topics to handle in the industry.
+That's why we decided to face this challenge at our holodeck.

 ![]({{site.url}}/images/2017-06-22-control-robots-via-hololens/lego-prosthetic-arm.jpg)